nerdralph/picoboot-lib/README.md

 picoboot-lib is based on [picobootArduino](https://github.com/nerdralph/picoboot/tree/master/arduino), modified for tiny AVRs without hardward bootloader support.
 The bootloader uses a busy-loop timeout defaulting to 4 seconds, so there is no impact on the watchdog timer and MCUSR.

+To ensure reliable, high-speed serial communication, automatic OSCCAL tuning is included.
+The first time the host communicates to the bootloader, OSCCAL is adjusted based on the timing of the incoming serial data.
+The tuned OSCCAL value is saved in the bootloader flash space, and is used every subsequent time the bootloader runs.

 ## Installation
 With a usbasp programmer connected to an attiny85, run 'make flash'.
 For a different AVR, set MCU, such as 'MCU=attiny84 make flash'.